sherwin-ad/my_tutorials/kodekloud/Learning Linux Basics Course & Labs/Linux Laboratory.md

-# LINUX CORE CONCEPTS, LAB: LINUX KERNEL MODULES BOOT AND FILETYPES
+## LAB: LINUX KERNEL MODULES BOOT AND FILETYPES

 1. Going forward, you would need to make use of `sudo` for running several commands.
    In such cases, run `sudo` before the command.